 What I don't do is continue to see Clients after this point.
 There's no benefit in you continuing to pay for the service when we've done all the work that we can do together.
 The aim is for you to end on an emotional high; and leave feeling empowered and ready to tackle any future issues you may have, confidently and independently.
 After a course therapy has finished, I am usually happy to keep your file open in case you need to check in for the odd session, if you feel you need additional future support.

-If a Client becomes reliant on Counselling when they no longer need it, it's counterproductive for us both; and deterimental to the Client's self esteem.
-I appreciate that therapy costs both precious time and money; and for this reason I plan well so that I can work in the most efficient way for you; whilst going at a pace that's comfortable and manageable for you.
+If a Client becomes reliant on Counselling when they no longer need it, it's counterproductive for us both; and detrimental to the Client's self-esteem.
+I appreciate that therapy is a luxury that costs both precious time and money, and for this reason, I plan well so that I can work most efficiently for you; whilst going at a pace that's comfortable and manageable for you.

-So, that's the long answer - In short, real change has no set time limit, or deadline!
+So, that's the long answer - In short, real change has no set time limit or deadline!